robbenz/dia_plugs/profile-builder/readme.txt

 12. Role Editor

 == Changelog ==
+= 2.6.5 =
+* Fixed an issue where certain users could view the Roles Editor page without permission
+* Changed the strings in Recover Password accordingly with the option set in 'Allow Users to Log in With' setting

 = 2.6.4 =
 * Fixed a bug which was preventing deleting thrashed posts
 * Compatibility fixes with Advanced Custom Fields Plugin